DISTA-IoT/insubria-smartville/readme.md

     gns3server

-the server will run on *localhost:3080* as default
+the server will run on *localhost:3080* as default.

+- THIS PROJECT HAS BEEN TESTED ON GNS3 VERSION 2.2.54

 ### Dependencies

 Make sure you have Python installed.
 You can download it from [python.org](https://www.python.org/downloads/).

+- THIS PROJECT HAS BEEN TESTED ON PYTHON 3.12.3

 #### Setting up a Virtual Environment